 So, it’s fitting that Harrisburg has its own National Civil War Museum, the perfect place to start your journey back in time.
 Beginning with the brink of war through post-bellum healing, discover the whole story, as told from both sides of the battlefield, about this restless chapter of our nation’s history.
-The museum has two floors of exhibits, with 4,400 three-dimensional relics including uniforms, weapons, and personal effects of the fallen.
+The museum has two floors of exhibits, with thousands of three-dimensional relics including uniforms, weapons, and personal effects of the fallen.

 After you’ve learned about the Battle of Gettysburg, which raged on for three days in 1863 just 40 miles south of Harrisburg, walk in a soldier’s boots at the Gettysburg National Military Park, which offers escorted tours by bus or car, and self-guided and walking tours.
 Before you step onto the battlefield, stop at the Gettysburg Visitors Center, to explore the Museum of precious artifacts and watch the film, A New Birth of Freedom, explaining how the events at Gettysburg shaped Civil War and American history.
 Surround yourself in history at the world-famous Cyclorama painting, a light and sound show illustrating the Confederate Army’s ill-fated Pickett’s Charge offensive that cost the lives of thousands and led to the defeat the southern forces.
 Lastly, the Cupola at the Seminary Ridge Museum offers a 360-degree view of the battlefield and sits above three floors of exhibits at the site of one of the battle’s largest field hospitals.